-The implementation language will be C++ and the platform will be Red Hat Linux 6.2.
-We hope that you will use g^{++} 2.95 or later as your compiler, make as your build tool, and CVS as your version control system.
+The implementation language will be C++ and the platform will be Red Hat Linux 7.3.
+We hope that you will use g++ 2.96 or later as your compiler, make as your build tool, and CVS as your version control system.
 You may also find that the C++ standard template library will make your life easier.
-We have established a set of machines on a private network for use.
+You'll be using the PCs in the TLAB, which will be specially configured for this class.
 You are welcome to use other machines, but we must be able to compile and run your code on our machines.
 Note that the Ethernet layer of the code requires that your kernel supports the Berkeley packet filter interface and that you can run your Ethernet card in promiscuous mode to extract and inject raw packets.

 To evaluate your project, we will spot-check your source code, compile it, and run randomized testcases on it.
 When appropriate, we will supply you with examples of such testcases.
-We will also interview all members of each group.